 The Admissions Guidelines include the following:

-- Program application instructions and admission checklist (Admission documentation is due to the dental division office by Feb.
+- Program application instructions and admission checklist (Admission documentation is due to the enrollment center by Feb.
 1 for the following fall start, required testing is in January for the following fall start… see page 10 for further details.)

 The L&C dental hygiene program is accredited by the Commission on Dental Accreditation and has been granted the accreditation status of “approval without reporting requirements”.
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611-2678.
 The Commission’s web address is: http://www.ada.org/100.aspx

 The Commission on Dental Accreditation will review complaints that relate to a program's compliance with the accreditation standards.
 The Commission is interested in the sustained quality and continued improvement of dental and dental-related education programs but does not intervene on behalf of individuals or act as a court of appeal for treatment received by patients or individuals in matters of admission, appointment, promotion or dismissal of faculty, staff or students.

 A copy of the appropriate accreditation standards and/or the Commission's policy and procedure for submission of complaints may be obtained by contacting the Commission at 211 East Chicago Avenue, Chicago, IL 60611-2678 or by calling 1-800-621-8099, extension 4653.

 First-Time Pass Rates for the National Board Dental Hygiene Examination

 certified by the Joint Commission on Dental Examinations through the American Dental Association

 First-Time Pass Rates for the Regional Clinical Exam

 certified by the Central Regional Dental Testing Service